-$$\boldsymbol{C{op}}{x,y,t} = \boldsymbol{u}{x,y,t} RO{x,y,t}.$$ (5.5)
+$$C{op{x,y,t}} = u{x,y,t} R O{x,y,t}.$$ (5)

-5.3 Granularity Mask
+5.3 Granularity mask

-Similar to the opacity film, we chose to represent the granularity mask as a texture map, and used Eq.
-5.1 to calculate the total number of coarse elements to be added to a target object's surface at any given timestep.
+Similar to the opacity film, we chose to represent the granularity mask as a texture map and used Eq.
+1 to calculate the total number of coarse elements to be added to a target object's surface at any given timestep.
 Unlike the opacity film, the particles in the granularity mask vary not only in terms of their chromatic attributes, but also in terms of their size, shape and orientation.
 Also, based on our visual inspection of real dusty settings, we assume the coarse dust elements to be opaque and place their constituent particles directly on the texture map.

-For each of the coarse elements, we select a random location within the boundaries of the corresponding texture map to represent the center point of the shape.
-Subsequently, the shape representing the coarse dust element is drawn around this center point.
-In Fig. 5.2, we provide examples of shapes that can be employed to represent coarse dust elements, whose generation is outlined in Sections 5.3.1 to 5.3.3.
-The output of the selected shape drawing algorithm at a given timestep t can be stored as:
+For each of the coarse elements, we select a random location within the boundaries of the corresponding texture map to represent the centre point of the shape.
+Subsequently, the shape representing the coarse dust element is drawn around this centre point.
+In Fig. 7, we provide a few example shapes that can be employed to represent coarse dust elements, whose generation is outlined in Sects.
+5.3.1 to 5.3.3.